nota/gyazo-mcp-server/README.md

 This is a TypeScript-based MCP server that provides access to Gyazo images.
 It allows AI assistants to access and interact with Gyazo images through the Model Context Protocol, providing:

 - Resources representing Gyazo images with URIs and metadata
-- Tools for fetching the latest image
+- Tools for searching, fetching, and uploading images
 - Image content and metadata access via the Gyazo API

 ## Features